KI-CISWG/MVCR/mvcr-0.7.md

 * ISTPA, (2007) Analysis of Privacy Principals, pg.
 64, [Online] http://www.istpa.org/ [Accessed Nov, 4 2010]
 * Minister of Economy Office, Japan (2014) Guideline for the online notice and consent from consumers, http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf.
 [Includes examples of a consent receipt in guidelines proposed in the context of ISO 29100]

+Note: as an international framework the MVCR aims to include all the requirements for Sensitive Personal Information, this because, people change jurisdictions, and people provide fake jurisdiction.
+In this regard the consent record framework aims to harmonise these requirements so they are consistent across jurisdictions.
+This is a guiding principle for the appendix and in particular Sensitive Personal Information classifications.
+(Note: this will need to be more specific for v0.8)

-# Appendix A: Flags Defined (TBF v.07)
+# Appendix A: Data Controller Contact Types (TDF v0.8)

+Address, phone number and email, twitter, live online support,
+- This should include proportional contact capabilities that are proportionate to the contexts

+# Appendix B: Track Identifiers and Attributes for People

+UID, IP Address, Email Address, Browser Finger Print,

+# Appendix C: Purpose Specification (TBD V0.8)

+Purpose specification approach is to create a list here that will act as a catalogue of purpose short notices.
+In the processes described we will require an option for use cases and data controllers  to be able to add additional purposes.

+The purpose here may need to add Operational Context for type of devices (See NTIA Best Practices for Short Notices for Mobile etc. )

-### 3rd  Party sharing
+# Appendix D: 3rd Party Sharing

-### Sensitive Personal Data
+# Appendix E: Sensitive Personal Information

-### Operational Context (OC): Consent Context Scope & Requirements
+# Appendix  F:  Operational Contexts

-As a part of creating a receipt for a Data Subject (DS) there are often legal requirements based on the operational content(OC).
-OC requires that a checklist accompany the receipt.
-This functions as a flag: YES or NO.
+As a part of creating a receipt for a Person, Data Subject (DS) there are often legal requirements based on the operational content(OC).

-i.e.
+ The Operational Contexts obligations are listed when the Use Case for implementation is created, these are found in legal requirements, best practices, and are a bucket for context specific identifiers which enable operation policy.

+This functions as a flag: YES or NO in the MVCR

+Each use case or implementation requires an OC check list.

-If YES, there is a self-assertion that the receipt and company side consent management practices follow the legal requirements for fair and reasonable consent harvesting.
+i.e. If YES, the Yes is defined by a self-assertion that the receipt and company side consent management practices follow the legal requirements for fair and reasonable consent harvesting.

-Operational Context - Defined by either jurisdictionally specific requirements or use case specific requirements.
-The OC also is a space/scope for company-side assertions (e.g. customer service, quality, etc.
+Operational Context - Defined by either jurisdictionally specific requirements and or use case specific requirements.

+## Examples of Operation Contexts

-Informing PII principals about the consequences, if any, of withholding their consent in whole or in part; and informing on the ways to withdraw consent
+#Informing PI principals about the consequences, if any, of withholding their consent in whole or in part; and
+informing on the ways to withdraw consent

-- whether replies to the questions are obligatory or voluntary, as well as the possible consequences of failure to reply,
+# whether replies to the questions are obligatory or voluntary, as well as the possible consequences of failure to reply,
-- the existence of the right of access to and the right to rectify the data  concerning him
+# the existence of the right of access to and the right to rectify the data  concerning him

+## Audit Notes
 NOTE: Burying the privacy related notice obscurely in the other matters and having user accept it is a common privacy attack.

-## Audit Notes
- is Consent is action based
- is it an independent permission (i.e. only one policy  with same scopes of purpose)
+Consent is action based is it an independent permission (i.e. only one policy  with same scopes of purpose)

  ## Meaningful Policy Changes Requiring a New Consent Receipt
  - Change in overview of the service